lucabriguglia/OpenCQRS/README.md

 A new event is saved and the read model is updated using the event handler.
 Next time the aggregate is loaded from the repository, two events will be applied in order to recreate the current state.

+Note the two optional properties can be saved for the domain events:
+- UserId (Guid)
+- Source (string)

 ## Roadmap